Discrimination and Harassment

 4.2.5 Privacy and Confidentiality

-Information obtained by the University in response to allegations of Prohibited Conduct will be reviewed in a manner that balances an individual’s preferences for privacy with the University’s legal obligations, as well as the University’s obligations to provide a safe and nondiscriminatory environment.
+Information obtained by Appalachian in response to allegations of Prohibited Conduct will be reviewed in a manner that balances an individual's preferences for privacy with Appalachian’s legal obligations, as well as, its obligations to provide a safe and nondiscriminatory environment.
 Complete confidentiality cannot be guaranteed, and information may be shared with others when necessary to investigate or address the Prohibited Conduct, to prevent its recurrence, or to fulfill legal obligations.

 4.3 Standard of Proof

-For purposes of this policy, the standard of proof used to determine the level of evidence needed to reach a determination in an administrative or adjudicative process that an individual is responsible for an alleged violation(s) will be the preponderance of the evidence (i.e., that it is more likely than not that the individual violated this policy).
-This determination must be based solely on the information presented, which may include, but is not limited to pertinent records (e.g., formal complaints, police reports, investigation reports), exhibits (e.g., photographs, audio/video information, electronic communications including social media), and written or oral statements.
+For purposes of this policy, the standard of proof used to determine the level of evidence needed to determine whether an individual is responsible for an alleged violation(s) will be the preponderance of the evidence.
+This simply means that the evidence presented to the administrative office responsible for the review or investigation of the alleged violation tends to prove that it is more likely than not that the alleged respondent(s) violated this policy.
+This determination must be based solely on the information presented, which may include, but is not limited to pertinent records (e.g., formal complaints, police reports, investigation reports), exhibits (e.g., photographs, audio/video information, electronic communications including social media), and written or oral statements of the parties or witnesses.
 Formal rules of evidence and procedure do not apply.

 4.4 Policy Implementation

-Administrative offices at Appalachian have been identified and tasked with the administration and implementation of this policy.
-These administrative offices work both independently and jointly to safeguard Appalachian in carrying out the University’s commitment to providing an educational or employment environment free from Discrimination and Harassment.
-Each administrative office will author and publish procedures to process informal reports and formal complaints, which will be assessed, investigated, and otherwise resolved in compliance with federal and state laws and regulations, UNC System policies, and policies of the University, as well as in collaboration with other administrative offices.
+4.4.1 Administrative offices at Appalachian have been identified and tasked with the administration and implementation of this policy.
+These administrative offices work both independently and jointly to safeguard Appalachian in carrying out the University's commitment to providing an educational or employment environment free from Discrimination and Harassment.
+Each administrative office will author and publish procedures to process informal reports and formal complaints that will be assessed, investigated, and otherwise resolved in compliance with applicable federal and state laws and regulations, UNC System policies, and policies of the University, as well as in collaboration with other administrative offices.

-The administrative offices below are the units that have been identified with the responsibilities of administrating and implementing this policy (e.g., investigating and adjudicating an alleged violation of Discrimination and Harassment).
+4.4.2 The administrative offices below are responsible for administrating and implementing this policy (e.g., investigating and adjudicating an alleged violation of Discrimination and Harassment).
 Each identified office is responsible for collecting reports, questions, and comments, as well as conducting reviews and investigations, related to their office responsibilities.
-These offices will also be responsible for University Discrimination and Harassment prevention and response training.
+These offices will also be responsible for University Discrimination and Harassment prevention and response training in their respective areas.
 All reporting, questions, or comments that fall within the scope of this policy should be directed to the applicable administrative office as identified below.
-Depending on the occasion, more than one administrative office may be responsible for reviewing a matter that falls within the scope of this policy.
+Depending on the facts and circumstances, more than one administrative office may be responsible for reviewing a matter that falls within the scope of this policy.